 After-work debriefs and conversations now took place either in the loft or the shared swimming pool.
 The pool was hidden in the gardens beyond the trees and pink and purple bougain villa, which ran along the coral wall and sank deep into the soil.
 The garden path was partially obscured by heavy green foliage and thorny branches, which our larger-than-life Austrian landlord had tried to get one of the staff to cut only for him to start hacking away at everything else instead.
 ‘The Terminator’, our landlord had called him.

-WE WERE MOVING to a town of entrepreneurs.
-There was a British joiner who opened a wood working shop so that people could buy wood that hadn’t already been chewed by bora, knowing that he would get the job done well, without light switches and door frames ending up eschew.
+WE HAD MOVED to a town of entrepreneurs.
+There was a British joiner who had opened a wood working shop so that people could buy wood that hadn’t already been chewed by bora.
 Then there was the man from the Midlands who arrived in Kenya semi-retired and became a poultry farmer.
 He had noticed a dearth of decent, well-fed chickens, and started a chicken farm, despite never having farmed before.
-He came from the textile industry but was soon supplying chickens to hotels, restaurants and private residents up and down the coast.
+He came from the British textile industry but was soon supplying chickens to hotels, restaurants and private residents up and down the coast of Kenya.

 Kenya is full of creative, risk taking types, from locals to foreigners, all plying their trade, whether it is one they already know or a new one they have learned, and treading an unknown path that Africa needs and makes possible.
 Despite the many road blocks and frustrations in carving out a life here, it is Africa’s gift to those who live here.